Economy of Wales: Rail

-Wales is one of the few countries in the world where you must travel through another country when traveling from the capital to the furtherst point of that country, with nearly all line going East to West, rather than north–south.
-Rail infrastructure is not devolved to Wales; Wales has 11% of the rail network of Wales and England and 5.3% of the population, however the income received from Westminster in 2019-20 was 1.6%.
+Wales is one of the few countries in the world where you must travel through another country when traveling from the capital to the furthest point of that country, with nearly all lines going East to West, rather than north–south.
+Rail infrastructure is not devolved to Wales; Wales has 11% of the rail network of Wales and England and 5.3% of the population, however the income received from Westminster in 2019–20 was 1.6%.
 In 2021 there were no electrified lines in Wales.

 Many major English cities, however, have direct rail connections to Wales.
 The South Wales coast as far as Swansea is served by the South Wales Main Line which passes under the Severn Estuary through the Severn Tunnel; the West Wales Line connects it to the Pembrokeshire ferry ports.
 The main north–south railway line is the Welsh Marches Line between Newport and Shrewsbury enabling direct services between Holyhead and Cardiff.
 An urban rail network, serving 81 stations, is focused on the capital, Cardiff.
 Mid and North Wales (away from the coast) are served by a limited number of branch lines, some of which connect with revived narrow gauge railways.